martindevans/martindevans.me/_posts/2012-11-07-Packet-Encoding.md

         }
     }

 What's going on here is fairly simple.
-The BaseTranslator<Vector3> class is abstract and requires that ToBytes and FromBytes are implemented, what each one does is (I hope) fairly obvious.
+The BaseTranslator&lt;Vector3&gt; class is abstract and requires that ToBytes and FromBytes are implemented, what each one does is (I hope) fairly obvious.
 The BasePacketWriter and BasePacketReader are convenience classes which implement reading and writing of all the basic primitive types (int, uint, short etc) which I'll talk about in more detail in a minute.

 So how is this used?
 Here's a basic example of a pipe which sends and receives Vector3's:

-    var pipe = GetPipe<Vector3>("Name Of This Pipe");
+    var pipe = GetPipe&lt;Vector3&gt;("Name Of This Pipe");
     pipe.Send(new Vector3(1, 2, 3));

 That's it!
 The system automatically finds a translator for Vector3, and every time Send is called it passes the value through the ToBytes method and sends the resulting blob of bytes across the network.

 ## Reusability is cool

 There's another cool use of this translator system which makes writing translators quite simple in many cases.
-The BasePacketWriter type has a generically typed method Write<T> which (similarly to pipes) finds a translator which knows how to translator type(T) into binary and back and then uses it.
+The BasePacketWriter type has a generically typed method Write&lt;T&gt; which (similarly to pipes) finds a translator which knows how to translator type(T) into binary and back and then uses it.
 This means that translators can easily use other translators inside themselves, for example:

     class PhysicsStateTranslator
-        :BaseTranslator<PhysicsState>
+        :BaseTranslator&lt;PhysicsState&gt;
     {
         public override void ToBytes(PhysicsState data, BasePacketWriter stream) {
-            stream.Write<Vector3>(data.Position);
+            stream.Write&lt;Vector3&gt;(data.Position);
-            stream.Write<Vector3>(data.Velocity);
+            stream.Write&lt;Vector3&gt;(data.Velocity);
-            stream.Write<Vector3>(data.Orientation);
+            stream.Write&lt;Vector3&gt;(data.Orientation);
-            stream.Write<Vector3>(data.AngularVelocity);
+            stream.Write&lt;Vector3&gt;(data.AngularVelocity);
         }

         public override PhysicsState FromBytes(BasePacketReader stream)
         {
             return new PhysicsState(
-                stream.Read<Vector3>(),
+                stream.Read&lt;Vector3&gt;(),
-                stream.Read<Vector3>(),
+                stream.Read&lt;Vector3&gt;(),
-                stream.Read<Vector3>(),
+                stream.Read&lt;Vector3&gt;(),
-                stream.Read<Vector3>()
+                stream.Read&lt;Vector3&gt;()
             );
         }
     }

-As you can see, PhysicsState wants to send 4 Vector3s, so instead of writing out all 12 floats one by one it uses the Write<Vector3> method to invoke the Vector3Translator.
+As you can see, PhysicsState wants to send 4 Vector3s, so instead of writing out all 12 floats one by one it uses the Write&lt;Vector3&gt; method to invoke the Vector3Translator.
 I think that's pretty cool!

 ## Clever Bit Twiddling Hacks